 - Publication of articles, monographs and books (no limit): These activities include the publication and/or review of material directly related to the information systems audit and control profession.
 Submissions must appear in a formal publication or website and a copy of the article or the website address must be available, if requested.
 For books and monographs, the table of contents and title page must be available.
 CPE hours are earned for the actual number of hours taken to complete or review the material.

 - Exam question development and review (no limit): This activity pertains to the development or review of items for the CISA exam or review materials.
 Two CPE hours are earned for each question accepted by an ISACA CISA item review committee.
 Such hours can be multi-counted for all ISACA certifications.
 Actual hours will be given for the formal item review process.

-- Working on ISACA Boards/Committees (20-hour annual limitation per ISACA certification): These activities include active participation on an ISACA Board, committee, sub-committee, task force or active participation as an officer of an ISACA chapter.
+- Working on ISACA Boards/Committees/Chapters (20-hour annual limitation per ISACA certification): These activities include active participation on an ISACA Board, committee, sub-committee, task force or active participation as an officer of an ISACA chapter.
 One CPE hour is earned for each hour of active participation.
 Active participation includes, but is not limited to, the development, implementation, and/or maintenance of a chapter website.
 Such activities can be counted more than once toward each ISACA designation that is held.